 - Ensure maintenance of a competitive environment.

-- Receive applications from holders of preliminary generation licences seeking preliminary approval to connect to the transmission grid, then provide an opinion on each application to the EMRA within 45 days.
+- Receive applications from holders of pre-licences seeking preliminary approval to connect to the transmission grid, then provide an opinion on each application to the EMRA within 45 days.

 - Execute system connection and system utilisation agreements upon the request of generation licence holders.
 Provided the conditions are met, TEİAŞ cannot refuse to enter such agreements.